 - 2 different shifter modes allow for great versatility

-2. Logitech G Gaming Driving Force
+2. Logitech Driving Force Shifter

+You’ll be picking up a great bit of kit for if you’re just starting out in sim racing, or if you’re looking for something simple to enjoy as part of your existing rig.
 If you own a Logitech G29 or G920 wheel, this shifter will be an absolute breeze to set up.
-It comes with its own personal mount, and all the items required for set-up, like the cable to connect it to the wheel, as standard when you purchase it.
+It comes with its own mount, and all the items required for set-up as standard when you purchase it.

 - Very affordable

-- Easy to operate and set-up with Logitech wheels
+- Easy to operate and set up with Logitech wheels

-- Only works with Logitech G29/G920 wheel
+- Only works with Logitech wheels

-- Plastic gearstick isn’t very immersive
+- Plastic gear stick isn’t very immersive

 3. Fanatec ClubSport SQ V 1.5

-Compatible with: PS4, PC, Xbox 1 | Weight: 3kg | Connection type: USB (with proper adapter) or RJ12
+Compatibility: PC / PlayStation / Xbox | Weight: 3 kg / 6.6 lbs | Connection: USB (with proper adapter) or RJ12

 - Sleek, distinctive look